-I am a Certified Synergetic Play Therapist.
+I am a Certified Synergetic Play Therapist Supervisor.
 When I started working as a Registered Clinical Counsellor, I found that traditional modalities did not explain what I experienced with clients in session and did not provide a framework for how to work with individuals with neurodiversities and/or complex trauma.

 I started to do an in-depth study of neuroscience, interpersonal neurobiology, attachment theory, mindfulness, expressive arts and somatic based therapies.
 That is when I was introduced to Synergetic Play Therapy.